 MR MUK – Flexible Hold Grooming Cream

-MR MUK flicked us a hair product care package some time ago and the boys have gotten around it hard.
+MR MUK flicked us a handful of assorted men’s hair products some time ago and the boys have gotten around it hard.
 I chose their Grooming Cream to feature in this trial although I did rub a bit of their Gritty Finish Paste (which John uses for his much shorter hair) through my hair late last year and enjoyed that too.
-The Grooming Cream is very sticky – so sticky in fact I find a couple of strands of hair stuck to my palm when I go to wash my hands – I am balding aggressively to be fair.
+It is very sticky – so sticky in fact I find a couple of strands of hair stuck to my palm when I go to wash my hands – I am balding aggressively to be fair.

-It has clumped a bit which I find frustrating, definitely needed some additional emulsification.
-Once combed and styled, it dries brittle with low shine but then softens and mattes out by mid-morning.
+It has clumped the hair a bit which I find frustrating, definitely needed some additional emulsification.
+Once combed and styled, it drys brittle with low shine but then softens and mattes out by mid-morning.
 It’s agreeable for the rest of the afternoon, although it certainly feels dry as the day progresses.
 I shower before heading out that evening and opt for a little Seb Man – not a great sign but at $28 it’s definitely worth a try if you can find at your local barber.

 Weather: High 28